-The Human Resources and Compensation Committee, which we refer to in this Compensation Discussion & Analysis as the Committee, consists solely of our independent directors and has various duties and responsibilities with respect to the administration, oversight and determination of executive compensation.
+The Human Resources and Compensation Committee, which we refer to in this Compensation Discussion and Analysis as the Committee, consists solely of independent Directors and has various duties and responsibilities with respect to the administration, oversight and determination of executive compensation.
 As described in the Committee's Charter, which is posted and available on the Corporate Governance page of our investor relations website at www.phstock.com, these duties and responsibilities include:

-- establishing our executive compensation program and overseeing its development and implementation; - · reviewing and approving the relevant performance goals of our Chief Executive Officer and determining whether or not they have been achieved; - setting and reviewing the compensation of our Chief Executive Officer, and reviewing and approving the compensation programs for our other executive officers: - reviewing and evaluating the performance of our Chief Executive Officer, and reviewing performance evaluations of our other executive officers; and - performing other duties and responsibilities assigned by our Board of Directors.
+- establishing our executive compensation program and philosophies and overseeing their development and implementation; - · reviewing and approving the performance and compensation of our Chief Executive Officer and other executive officers; and - performing other duties and responsibilities assigned by our Board of Directors.